KevinCabusora/CabusoraLab7/README.md

 Make a standalone library for the ADC code.

 ###Implementation
 Basically just put my ADC code into another library.
+Dr. Coulston helped me out by suggesting I store each sensor's values in expressions l, m and r, which was very useful for Part A functionality.

+###Testing
+Posted to GitHub; pending grading.

 ##A Functionality